soc/soc.me/_languages/fields-methods-properties-pick-two.md

 ```

 This preserves the simplicity of the `Wine` class definition, and moves the verification of the rating
-to its own type that makes it trivial to ensure all invariants are preserved.
+to its own type, making it easier to ensure all invariants are preserved.

 #### What about method references?